New Covid-19 cases remain in single digits for third straight day in Taiwan

-TAIPEI - The number of Covid-19 cases in Taiwan remained in the single digit on Tuesday (Aug 5) for the third day in a row.
+The number of Covid-19 cases in Taiwan remained in the single digits yesterday, for the third day in a row.

 The drop was heartening news for many, including the government, because cases had skyrocketed on the island for nearly three months.

-Eight cases were reported on Tuesday, three of which were local transmissions.
-The three were all detected in New Taipei city.
+Eight cases were reported yesterday, three of which were local transmissions.
+The three were all detected in New Taipei City.

 "We have been able to quickly conduct contact tracing between most confirmed cases.
 This means Covid-19 has been controlled quite well in Taiwan," Health Minister Chen Shih-chung told a press conference.